cs-ed/edtech-plan-afrewin/README.md

 **All software requires an internet connection:**
 * CodeHS.com
   * This serves as the main platform for the course curriculum.
-Students will access videos, assignments, and the CodeHS editor here.
+Students will access videos, assignments, and the CodeHS editor (IDE) here.
 * Google Apps for Education
   * Students will use the suite of Google Apps to do a variety of work, including taking notes, working collaboratively and more.
 * Canvas LMS
   * The day-to-day lessons of the course are organized and accessed via Canvas.
 It is integrated with Google and Aeries.
 * Aeries
   * The Aeries database is used by the instructor to take daily attendance and keep the gradebook(s) for the class.
 Students and parents may access Aeries to check their attendance and see their scores in the gradebook.
+* AP Classroom
+  * The College Board offers free videos, topic questions, and progress checks to help students learn and prepare for the AP examination in May.

 ### Hardware & Specifications